wasiahmad/wasiahmad.github.io/_pages/about.md

 ---

 <p align="justify">
 I am an applied scientist at AWS AI.
 Before joining AWS, I completed my Ph.D. in Computer Science from the University of California, Los Angeles (UCLA) under the supervision of <a href="http://web.cs.ucla.edu/~kwchang/">Dr. Kai-Wei Chang</a>.
-My research interests span the areas of natural language processing (NLP), with a particular focus on transfer learning.
+My research interests span the areas of natural language processing (NLP), with a particular focus on representation learning.
 My current works revolve around representation learning for programming languages to automate software engineering applications.
 </p>

   <!-- Previously I was a Ph.D. student at the <a href="http://www.cs.virginia.edu/">CS@UVA</a> from August 2015 to August 2017.
 In fall 2017, I moved to UCLA with my advisor <a href="http://web.cs.ucla.edu/~kwchang/">Dr. Kai-Wei Chang</a>.  -->